Table of Contents

 click on the native ad ⇨ redirection to the offer page

 You might want to test different landing pages and a few offer pages to identify the winning ones.
-You need to be able to track impressions, visits, clicks and conversions – whether these are leads, signups, installs, purchases, or upsells.
+You need to be able to track impressions, visits, clicks and conversions – whether these are leads, signups, installs, purchases, upsells or online customers across devices.

 Sometimes, it can also be confusing.
 If you are not sure how to use the analytics and what data is important, all your marketing efforts can go wrong.
 This leads to our next point, so keep on reading!